 However, if you're still coming up short, you can drop the company search operator root and pound away with random combinations of the above suggestions.
 99% of the time, this is very effective.
-For example, here's a random query I ran for an administrator at Drexel University I wanted to reach out to (note: name is blurred for privacy):
+For example, here's a random query I ran for a faculty member at Boston University (note: name is blurred for privacy):

-Notice my query: "drexel Dr. [person's name] @drexel."
-It's kind of nonsensical, but nevertheless this query combination succeeded where the other techniques failed, yielding not only this person's email address, but also their direct phone number.
-Double bonus!
+Notice my query: "BU [person's name] @bu.edu."
+It's kind of nonsensical, but nevertheless this query combination succeeded where the other techniques failed, yielding this person's email address.
 Point being, at this stage, I throw everything at the wall to see what sticks.

 Even More Options to Find an Email Address

 Another avenue you can explore for personal information are social media profiles.
-I've had the most success with social sites like Twitter and Naymz.
-And chances are that employing the original basic queries that I mentioned above will display if this person has a social networking profile at either of these websites.
+I've had the most success with social sites like Twitter.
+And chances are that employing the original basic queries that I mentioned above will display if this person has a Twitter profile.

 - [name] + Twitter